Splynter-Security/Threat-Modeling-GitBook/foundations/methodology.md

 Threat catalogs, mnemonics such as STRIDE or LINDDUN, or brainstorm schemas are commonly used to aid in keeping this phase structured and methodical.

 ## Controls
+Finally with the refined context model and an overview of threats in hand, it's possible to start identifying controls to manage these threats.

 ---
 ## References